 How do I transfer my former employer’s workplace retirement plan or an IRA to a Lord Abbett IRA?

-When an individual retires or leaves his/her place of employment, the former employer is required to give an individual the option of having his/her eligible rollover distribution transferred directly to a Lord Abbett IRA or another workplace retirement plan.
+When an individual retires or leaves his or her place of employment, the former employer is required to give an individual the option of having his or her eligible rollover distribution transferred directly to a Lord Abbett IRA or another workplace retirement plan.

 To transfer a 401(k) or another workplace retirement plan to a Lord Abbett IRA, please follow these steps:

-- Instruct your former employer to make a check payable to “Lord Abbett Funds, IRA [Your Name].”
-Include your social security number, newly assigned IRA account number, and the words “direct rollover” on the check.
-The check can be sent to you or forwarded directly to Lord Abbett.
+2. Instruct the former employer to make a check payable to “Lord Abbett Funds, IRA [Investors Name].”
+Include the social security number, newly assigned IRA account number, and the words “direct rollover” on the check.
+The check can be sent to the investor or forwarded directly to Lord Abbett.

-- If you are a non-spouse beneficiary, you may transfer an account in a “Decedent IRA” The account would be titled, “John Doe, deceased, FBO: John’s beneficiary.
+3. If the investor is a non-spouse beneficiary, he or she may transfer an account in a “Decedent IRA.”
+The account would be titled, “John Doe, deceased, FBO: John’s beneficiary.
 The asset transfer must come directly to Lord Abbett from the prior account.

-An IRA transfer occurs when an individual moves his/her IRA from an institution to another.
-The individual also may have the funds sent to Lord Abbett directly fromhis/her prior IRA custodian.
-If the individual takes receipt of the assets, he/she generally has *60 days to deposit the funds into a new IRA or be subject taxation and a potential penalty.
+An IRA transfer occurs when an investor moves his or her IRA from one institution to another.
+The investor also may have the funds sent to Lord Abbett directly from his or her prior IRA custodian.
+If he or she takes receipt of the assets, the investor generally has 60 days to deposit the funds into a new IRA or be subject taxation and a potential penalty.